JamesTiberiusKirk/go_ssr_template/README.md

 - [ ] Maybe find an actual way to load up the .env file in the dev_run.sh
 - [x] Make some CLI or script for easy deployment of this Template
   - Not much needed other then copying the folder then using `sed -i` to replace the name to the desired one
-- [ ] Look more at making a dev container
-  - Maybe there's some easy way to make it portable across x86 and arm
 - [x] Standalone API handler framework (like site but without the renderer)
 - [x] Rethink the GetXMethod handler system
   - It adds too much boilerplate
-- [ ] Maybe think of a way to hardcode in the path to be used outside each page for redirection
+- [x] Maybe think of a way to hardcode in the path to be used outside each page for redirection
   - Probably just consts
 - [x] Add a menu system to frame and pages
   - [ ] Just need to actually create a menu in the templates